 Built in the 15th century as a complex of 3,000 shops selling raw materials to be used in clothes manufacturing, the Covered Bazaar fulfills a viable commercial function to this day.
 The Bazaar's fine shops and exotic atmosphere, mingling the ancient and new, make it a "must-see" in Istanbul.
 It's divided into many sections such as leather, rugs, souvenirs, copper, antiques, textile etc. There are 22 gates and 60 streets inside.
 You can read more information on the Grand Bazaar by following this link.

-Open everyday except Sundays and on some National and all Religious Holidays.
+Open everyday except Sundays and all Religious Holidays.

 Egyptian Spice BazaarMisir Carsisi

 Built in the 17th century next to the Golden Horn, the Spice Bazaar is the second largest covered bazaar in Istanbul.
 Originally housing shops selling medicine and spices, the Spice Bazaar continues to fulfill its original function.
 This distinguished example of Ottoman architecture continues to sparkle with life even today.
 You can read more information on the Spice Market by following this link.

 There are many other museums like; Anadolu Fortress, museum of the Ancient Orient, Rumeli Fortress, Yildiz Chalet, Tekfur Palace, Ataturk's Sea Mansion in Florya, Sait Faik Abasiyanik museum at Darussafaka, Burgazada museum on Princes' Islands, Hilmi Nakipoglu Photo Cameras museum in Bakirkoy neighbourhood, Ercumend Kalmik museum in Gumussuyu neighbourhood, Sea and Sea Products museum in Beykoz district, Hilye-i Serif and Rosary museum in Eminonu, and so on.